channelme/keyserver/README.md

 keyserver are encrypted with this key.
 The keyserver can decrypt the connection request and register the entity.

-The CallbackModule will be called
+The CallbackModule will be called to check if entities are allowed to connect, publish, subscribe, or communicate directly.

 ```erlang
 {ok, PubEncKey} = keyserver:public_enc_key(my_first_keyserver).